kalevski/phaser-plus/_docs/docs/guide/project-structure.md

 # Project structure

-Proposed folder structure for large game projects:
+Proposed folder structure for large game projects

 Phaser does not enforce any particular pattern for writing complex applications, so developers are free to choose the design pattern that works best for them.
 There is no "best project architecture" that will fit every project and coding style, but it is always important to structure your project in a logical and organized manner.